Your home as an investment

 2. You’ll need to maintain your investment.
 Unlike renting, when you own a home you’re responsible for covering costs of repairs, upgrades, or any damages not covered by insurance.
 These can be costly and come at unexpected times.

 3. Homes can get damaged.
 Owning any large asset usually comes with the need for protection, such as insurance.
 You may need to prepare for damage from water, fire, wind, or other safety concerns.
 Home insurance doesn’t always cover everything.
-When you buy your insurance policyInsurance policy A written contract for insurance.
-It describes how long you are covered, what you are covered for, any part that you have to pay (the deductible) and what you will pay for the insurance (your premium).+ read full definition, read the fine print to understand what you are and aren’t covered for.
+When you buy your insurance policy, read the fine print to understand what you are and aren’t covered for.

 Summary